Connect With Locals and Enhance Your Experience Abroad

-With the spread of tourism, more and more destinations have been discovered.
-What only backpackers would see in the 1960s, 70s, and 80s has, since the millennium, formed part of mass tourism.
-But the desire to venture off the beaten track and to explore those destinations that have not been discovered (or aspects of destinations that welcome thousands of tourists) has not disappeared.
-In recent years, there is been an increased interest in getting to the bottom of the undiscovered.
-Words such as “authentic,” “real,” and “local” are recurrently appearing across travel publications, both print and digital.
-Blogs, such as MADbudget: a local’s guide to Madrid, or apps such as Spotted by Locals now also cater specifically to this trend.
+With the spread of tourism, more, and more, destinations have been discovered.
+What only backpackers would have seen in the 1960s, 70s, and 80s has, since the millennium, become part of wider tourism.
+But, the desire to venture off the beaten track and to explore those destinations that have not been discovered (or aspects of destinations that welcome thousands of tourists) has not disappeared.
+In recent years, there has been an increased interest in getting to the bottom of the undiscovered.

 In this quest for authenticity, we may ask ourselves: How can we connect with locals abroad?
 And how will this connection allow us to experience a destination in a different way than by just visiting the famous sites?

 One of the most important characteristics that differentiates humans from animals is language.
 As the primary communication tool, language can make or break cultural barriers.
 One could even go as far as saying that by not being able to communicate in the local language, you are reducing yourself to animal-like relations.
 If you don’t want to rely on sign language, a translator, or any kind of other (more primitive) communication method, start learning the local language.

 In addition to allowing you to understand the literal meaning of phrases, you can investigate the etymology of certain words and learn more about the country’s history.
 Colloquial phrases, too, can give you an insight into the way of life.